jedlikk/jedliSlider/README.md

 - Fixed bug when after drag there is no visible slides.
 Slider will now reset to first/last slide
 - Fixed bug with dragging, and blocking of slider when slider was at start/end with infinite option set to fals

-### Previous update
-- Added 'animationChange' option, to change default transform between slides to fade effect
-- Fixed slideNext() and slidePrev() bug with update of track position in infinite mode

 ### Features soon: